-His research is in the area of cell and tissue mechanobiology, with a special interest in elucidating the cellular and molecular mechanism for mechanical loading-induced degenerative tendinopathy.
-His research interests also include improving the biological, biochemical, and biomechanical properties of healing tendons, enthesis, and ligaments with tissue engineering approaches and application of fully reduced HMGB1, a “regenerative molecule,” to effectively repair and regenerate injured tendon and enthesis.
+His research is in the area of cell and tissue mechanobiology, with a special interest in elucidating the cellular and molecular mechanism for mechanical loading-induced tendinopathy.
+His research interests also include improving the biological, biochemical, and biomechanical properties of healing tendons, enthesis, and ligaments with tissue engineering approaches and application of repurposed drugs like metformin to effectively manage chronic pain and repair and regenerate injured tendon.

 To view a list of Dr. Wang’s publications, click here.